getzola/zola/docs/content/documentation/content/shortcodes.md

 ### `page` or `section`
 You can access a slighty stripped down version of the equivalent variables in the normal templates.
-The only things missing are translations, backlinks and pages for sections as we are still in the middle of processing.
+The following attributes will be empty:
+- translations
+- backlinks
+- pages

+(Note: this is because the rendering of markdown is done before populating the sections)

 A useful attribute to `page` in shortcodes is `colocated_path`.
 This is used when you want to pass the name of some assets to shortcodes without repeating the full folders path.